jungmannlab/picasso/docs/render.rst

 Save localizations [Ctrl+S]
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Save the localizations that are currently loaded in render to an .hdf5 file.
+Save the localizations that are currently loaded in render to an hdf5 file.

 Save picked localizations [Ctrl+Shift+S]
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Save the localizations that are within a picked region (yellow circle or rectangle).
 Each pick will get a different group number.
 To display the group number in Render, select ``Annotate picks`` in Tools/Tools Settings.
-In case of rectangular picks, the saved localizations file will contain new columns `x_pick_rot` and `y_pick_rot`, which are localization coordinates into the coordinate system of the pick rectangle (coordinate (0,0) is where the rectangle was started to be drawn and `y_pick_rot` is in direction of the drawn line.)
+In case of rectangular picks, the saved localizations file will contain new columns `x_pick_rot` and `y_pick_rot`, which are localization coordinates into the coordinate system of the pick rectangle (coordinate (0,0) is where the rectangle was started to be drawn, and `y_pick_rot` is in the direction of the drawn line.)
-These columns can be used to easily plot density profiles of localizations along the rectangle dimensions (e.g. with "Filter").
+These columns can be used to plot density profiles of localizations along the rectangle dimensions easily (e.g., with "Filter").

 Save pick properties
 ^^^^^^^^^^^^^^^^^^^^
-Calculates the properties of each pick (i.e. mean frame, mean x mean y as well as kinetic information and saves it as an .hdf5 file.
+Calculates the properties of each pick (i.e., mean frame, mean x mean y as well as kinetic information and saves it as an hdf5 file.

 Save pick regions
 ^^^^^^^^^^^^^^^^^